Types Of Mortgage Refinance: Which Option Is Right For You?

 Patrick Chism7-minute read

 Refinancing a mortgage loan can be a crucial financial lifeline for many homeowners.
-Whether you’re looking to lower your monthly payment or pull from your home’s equity to fund a renovation project, applying for a refinance can help you achieve your personal goals without breaking the bank.
+Whether you’re looking to lower your monthly mortgage payment or pull from your home’s equity to fund a renovation project, applying for a refinance can help you achieve your personal goals without breaking the bank.

 That said, it can sometimes be difficult to know which type of refinancing would best suit your individual needs.
 To decide between the primary types of refinance options, you should consider your current type of loan, your home’s value, your current loan balance and whether you pay mortgage insurance.